-(4) Under the original terms of the award, which were in effect as of December 31, 2020, the award would vest as to 50,000 PSUs upon the attainment of (i) a volume-weighted average per share trading price of the Company's common stock of at least \$36.875 for a trailing 30-day period or (ii) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$36.875.
+(4) Under the original terms of the award, which were in effect as of December 31, 2020, the award would vest as to 5,000 PSUs upon the attainment of (i) a volume-weighted average per share trading price of the Company's common stock of at least \$368.75 for a trailing 30-day period or (ii) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$368.75.
 The remaining PSUs would vest (i) at such time as the Company's market capitalization reaches at least \$2.5 billion, as measured by a trailing 30 day volume weighted average price or (ii) a change in control transaction in which the consideration paid to the Company's stockholders is equal to at least \$2.5 billion, as determined by the Board.
-In January 2021, the award was modified to provide that (i) 50,000 and 100,000 PSUs will vest upon the attainment of a volume-weighted average per share trading price of the Company's common stock of at least \$18 and \$36, respectively, for a trailing 30-day period or (ii) a change in control transaction in which the price per share to the holders of the Company's common stock of at least \$18 and \$36, respectively.
+In January 2021, the award was modified to provide that (i) 5,000 and 10,000 PSUs will vest upon the attainment of a volume-weighted average per share trading price of the Company's common stock is at least \$180 and \$360, respectively, for a trailing 30-day period or (ii) a change in control transaction in which the price per share to the holders of the Company's common stock is at least \$18 and \$36, respectively.

-(5) Represents RSUs that vest as to one-third on the first anniversary of the vesting commencement date, and as to 1/8th of the shares subject to the option on each quarterly anniversary thereafter, subject to continued service on each applicable vesting date.

-(6) Vests as to 1/36th of the shares subject to the option on each monthly anniversary of the vesting commencement date, subject to continued service on each applicable vesting date.

-(7) Restricted stock acquired upon exercise of an option prior to vesting that are subject to repurchase by us for \$0.295 per share upon any termination of service.
-The repurchase rights lapse upon certain private financings or an initial public offering of our common stock at a value in excess of \$1 billion, neither of which occurred, or a change in control that resulted in net proceeds to our stockholders of at least \$1 billion.

-(8) Vests as to 1/48th of the shares subject to the option on each monthly anniversary of the vesting commencement date, subject to continued service on each applicable vesting date.

-(9) In the event of a change in control or Ms. Sullivan's removal as the Company's Chief Financial Officer by the Company other than for cause, in each case, prior to the first anniversary of her employment commencement date, the option would vest as to 25% of the total number of shares and the remaining shares subject to the option would vest in accordance with the original vesting schedule, subject to her continued service.
+- (5) Represents RSUs that vest as to one-third on the first anniversary of the vesting commencement date, and as to 1/8th of the remaining shares subject to the award vesting on each quarterly anniversary thereafter, subject to continued service on each applicable vesting date. - (6) Vests as to 1/48th of the shares subject to the option on each monthly anniversary of the vesting commencement date, subject to continued service on each applicable vesting date. - (7) Restricted stock acquired upon exercise of an option prior to vesting that are subject to repurchase by us for \$2.95 per share upon any termination of service.
+The repurchase rights lapse upon certain private financings or an initial public offering of our common stock at a value in excess of \$1 billion, neither of which occurred, or a change in control that resulted in net proceeds to our stockholders of at least \$1 billion. - (8) Vests as to 1/48th of the shares subject to the option on each monthly anniversary of the vesting commencement date, subject to continued service on each applicable vesting date. - (9) In the event of a change in control or Ms. Sullivan's removal as the Company's Chief Financial Officer by the Company other than for cause, in each case, prior to the first anniversary of her employment commencement date, the option would vest as to 25% of the total number of shares and the remaining shares subject to the option would vest in accordance with the original vesting schedule, subject to her continued service. - (10) Represents RSUs that vest as to one-half on the first anniversary of the vesting commencement date, and the remaining half of the shares to vest on the two year anniversary of the vesting commencement date.

-Narrative to 2020 Summary Compensation Table and Outstanding Equity Awards at 2020 Fiscal Year End
+Narrative to 2022 Summary Compensation Table and Outstanding Equity Awards at 2022 Fiscal Year End